free-unife/algorithms-and-data-structures/README.md

 # algorithms-and-data-structures
-C functions related to "Algoritmi e strutture dati" course in UNIFE (University of Ferrara), year 2014-2015.
+C functions related to "Algoritmi e strutture dati" course in UNIFE (University of Ferrara), years 2014-2016.

 ##What this repository is about